ewels/clusterflow/README.md

 	* Removed the now uneccesary `bismark_tidy` module and renamed `bismark_messy` to `bismark_report`
 * Bugs Squashed
 	* Fixed dependency bug introduced in v0.2 which was making all downloads fire simultaneously
+	* Fixed issue where modules using the CF::Constants Perl Module couldn't load the central config file
 	* Fixed typo in environment module loading in `bismark_align` module
 	* Reordered loading of the environment modules in `trim_galore` so that FastQC is loaded first, fixing dependency issues